NickHeap2/vscode-ant/README.md

 # Ant Target Runner for Visual Studio Code

-A simple ant extension that parses build.xml in the root directory and allows you to easily run the targets or reveal their definitions.
+An ant extension that parses build.xml in the root directory and allows you to easily run the targets or reveal their definitions.
+Ant build output can be colorized, environment variables can be set and targets can be automatically run on changes in the file system.

 ## Features